andreasabel/inCode/entry/typesafe-tic-tac-toe-1.md

 2. We cannot place a piece in a previously-played spot
 3. We cannot place a piece out-of-bounds.

+Note that the usage of `undefined` in place of a true witness for `InPlay` is a nice tool for *incremental* and *interactive* development using dependent types.
+A lot of people have the false impression that dependently typed programs are difficult to program incrementally or interactively, but this example shows a good way of going about programming in an incremental process.
+We just know that our program is complete when we are finally able to get rid of all the `undefined`s!

 Decision Functions and Views
 ----------------------------